 - Use both hip thrusts and glute bridges

 - Train your glutes 3x a week so they’re always growing

 Want even more help building up your hips?
-Sign up below and immediately get our glute and hip-building troubleshooting mini-guide, our free gift to you.
+Sign up below and immediately get our glute and hip-building troubleshooting mini-guide.
 The guide also includes a a cheatsheet of this article so you can reference the main points quickly.